Vithura

-Vithura, also known as the Hill City Of Trivandrum, is located 36 km from Thiruvananthapuram capital of the Kerala state in India.
+Vithura, also known as the Hill City Of Thiruvananthapuram, is located 36 km from Thiruvananthapuram capital of the Kerala state in India.
 Vithura is the culmination of the crossroads to many tourist, cultural, and religious centres.
-Surrounded by the Western Ghats (Sahyadris), Vithura is a prime tourist spot.
-The village is rich with a very scenic beauty and a good climate year-round.
-The Indian Institute of Science Education and Research, Thiruvananthapuram campus, one of the leading public science universities in the country, is situated here.
+Surrounded by the Western Ghats (Sahyadris), Vithura is a tourist spot.
+The village has a good climate year-round.
+The Indian Institute of Science Education and Research, Thiruvananthapuram campus is situated here.

 Demography

-Vithura is a town located in Nedumangad Taluk of Thiruvananthapuram district, Kerala with total 5163 families residing.
+Vithura is a town located in Nedumangad Taluk of Thiruvananthapuram district, Kerala with total 5164 families residing.
 Population of Vithura counts 18437 persons of which 8680 are males while 9757 are females as per Population Census 2011.
 Vithura village has lower literacy rate compared to Kerala.
 In 2011, literacy rate of Vithura village was 88.64% compared to 94.00% of Kerala.
 Here, male literacy stands at 92.18% while female literacy rate was 85.54%.
 Schedule Tribe (ST) constitutes 18.17% while Schedule Caste (SC) were 12.37% of total population here.
 The 2001 census reported a population of 26,927.